cryogen-project/cryogen-docs/resources/templates/md/docs/customizing-the-index.md

 On the index page of your blog you have the option of displaying a single blog post or a list of previews of several blog posts.

+## The Single Page Option
+This option allows you to display a dedicated page on the index page of your site.

+This option requires you to declare one of your pages as home page.
+Put a `:home? true` to the meta data of your homepages content page.

 ## The Single Post Option

 This option allows you to display your latest blog post on the index page of your site.
 The prev/next links then allow readers to navigate between blog psots.